slacgismo/gismo-cloud-deploy/README.md

 The `check-nodes` command allows developers to check current nodes number.

 The `read-dlq` command allows developers to check current nodes number.
-The `-e [ True | False ]` option commmand enables or disables deleting messages after invoking this command.
+The `-e [ True | False ]` option commmand enables or disables deleting messages after invoking this command.The default value is `False`.

 The `processlogs` command processes `logs.csv` files on AWS and draws the gantt plot in local folder.